akkartik/mu/tutorial/index.md

 * [QEMU](https://www.qemu.org) for emulating a processor without Linux.
 * Basic knowledge of number bases, and the difference between decimal and hexadecimal numbers.
+* Basic knowledge of the inside of a processor, such as the difference between a small number of registers and a large number of locations in memory.

 If you have trouble with any of this, [I'm always nearby and available to answer questions](http://akkartik.name/contact).
 The prerequisites are just